Pete Bowen's site

 You need enough budget to cover:

 The budget should be considered against the lifetime value of a new client.
 Don’t expect to break even on the first sale.
-The profit from a box of gloves is never going to cover the cost of an AdWords campaign.
+The profit from a box of gloves is never going to cover the cost of a Google Ads campaign.

 In most cases running a campaign like this will cost only a fraction of what one good client is worth over the lifetime of that relationship.